 - Resource Coordination: Each resource machine in grids coordinates with the host to complete common goals.

-- Quality of Service (QoS): Grid Provides quality of services at the desired level of performance to the clients by using large machine resources.
+- Quality of Service (QoS): Grid Provides quality services at the desired level of performance to the clients by using large machine resources.

 - Transparent Access: Although there are lots of things in the grid, clients can see the grid just as a single virtual computer doing its task at high performance.